|

 Him, by obeying the Scriptures.

-Interesting Note: Most all letters today sent to churches would include the
+Most all letters today sent to churches would include the

 pastor's name, because of their prominent position in the church.
 "Reverend John